 - Grate a few radishes and add about 5 tablespoons of honey.
 Let sit (covered) for 4 hours.
-Take several times during the day.
+Eat several times during the day.

 - Drink an infusion of anise seeds three times a day.
 Add some crushed anise seeds to a cup of boiling water, cover for several minutes, strain, and drink while hot.

-- Drink plenty of liquids, but they should be at room temperature; you shouldn’t be drinking anything cold.
+- Drink plenty of liquids, but they should be at room temperature.